software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 }
 ```

 6.4 Shared context contains information about the last position of the brush and gesture callback.
-Let's assign necessery data.
+Let's assign the necessary data.
 📁 `paint.ts`
 ```ts
 function paintAt(x: number, y: number) {